slitsche/biosoft/content/posts/identity.md

 In our new world of distributed microservices our database schema got distributed across many microservices.
-Along the way we got messages with a schema.
+Along the way we got messages with a schema persisted in an data lake.
 The schema on write made way for the schema on read[^1].
-Different encodings like Json schema, parquet or protobuf focus on the definition of the record.
+Different encodings like Json schema, parquet or avro focus on the definition of the record.
 If we are lucky and use [Nakadi][metadataeid] we are recommend to use unique identifiers.

 The unique constraints got lost.

-Nakadi documentation says the `metadata.eid`

-    SHOULD be guaranteed to be unique from the perspective of the producer.

 Since there was a need to create unique values without locks in a distributed environment UUID has been widely adopted.
 Now we use those as identifiers.